-The head restraints in the front and rear outboard seating positions adjust for height.
+The head restraints adjust for height.
 You need both hands to adjust the restraint.
 Do not attempt to adjust it while driving.
 To raise it, pull upward.
-To lower the restraint, push the release button sideways and push the restraint down.

-To remove a front head restraint or a head restraint in one of the rear outboard seating positions for cleaning or repair, pull it up as far as it will go.
+To lower the restraint, push the release button sideways, and push the restraint down.
+To remove a head restraint for cleaning or repair, pull it up as far as it will go.
 Push the release button, then pull the restraint out of the seatback.